 Clearly there are a lot of things to consider before investing in a digital camera.
 I hope that by weighing the above list of pros and cons you will feel more confident with how to make the best decision for you.

 Lastly, some final thoughts to help you decide whether or not you are ready to take the leap to buying a digital camera.
 Ask yourself:

 So, if you answered “No” to even one of these questions you are probably better off sticking with your camera phone, at least for now.
-A digital camera holds potential and promise but takes commitment!
-If you aren’t yet ready for an “upgrade” then it’s time to FOCUS (no pun intended) on doing what you can to improve your camera phone pictures.
+A digital camera holds potential and promise but takes commitment.
+If you aren’t yet ready for an upgrade, then it’s time to focus on doing what you can to improve your camera phone pictures.
 Time to work on your angles, your ability to capture natural lighting and your editing process.

 Next, for help improving your editing skills you’ll want to read Jodie’s informative post on how to edit your photos in Instagram, “Swoon Worthy Photos: Edit Camera Phone Pics in IG”.
-I’ve been editing pictures for Instagram for almost 3 years (longer than she has), and reading her post I learned things too!
-She is a master and will teach you all her skills!
-(And it doesn’t cost a thing!)
-Hip Hip Hooray!
+I’ve been editing pictures for Instagram for almost three years, and reading her post I learned things too.
+She is a master and will teach you all her skills.
+And it doesn’t cost a thing.